markusvankempen/ConnectEverythingTPR/README.md

-# Connect everything to IoT (even a toilet paper roll
+# Connect everything to IoT (even a Toilet Paper Roll)
 > Short blurb about what your product does.

 [![NPM Version][npm-image]][npm-url]